Cristián Zapata: Genoa

+San Lorenzo

+On 29 July 2021, Zapata joined Argentine side San Lorenzo, signing a contract until the end of the 2022 season.

+Atlético Nacional

+On 2 December 2022, Zapata returned to Colombia after 17 years, signing with Atlético Nacional on a free transfer.

+Vitória

+On 16 January 2024, Zapata joined Brazilian club Vitória, on their return to Série A.

+Atlético Bucaramanga

+On 5 July 2024, Zapata joined Atlético Bucaramanga.

 International career

 Zapata was a member of Colombian U-20 team that won the 2005 South American Youth Championship and the team that played at 2005 FIFA World Youth Championship, who lost to Argentina in the round of 16.
 Zapata was unavailable in the first 2014 FIFA World Cup qualification match.

-In the 2014 FIFA World Cup qualification match, Zapata finally got his first spot chance since under new coach Jose Pekerman against South American leaders Argentina.
+In the 2014 FIFA World Cup qualification match, Zapata finally got his first spot chance under new coach Jose Pekerman against South American leaders Argentina.
 In the 26th minute, while defending the ball inside Colombia's box from Gonzalo Higuaín, Higuain fell to the side while losing balance and kicked the thigh of Zapata in anger.
 In reaction, Zapata questioned him and kicked him back, resulting in him receiving a red card along with Higuain.
 Zapata was later criticized for not controlling himself and allowing the referee to give Higuain the red card while simply walking away, which would have allowed Colombia an 11 men advantage over a 10 men Argentina.

 In May 2018 he was named in Colombia's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.

 On 30 May 2019, Zapata was included in the 23-man final Colombia squad for the 2019 Copa América.